anthonymiyoro/Bot-Builder-Site/readme.md

 	```

+6. Run your bot by running python server.py after saving your changes to the server.py file.

-6. Head over to your apps page on the Facebook for Developers site and under products, select webhooks.
+7. Head over to your apps page on the Facebook for Developers site and under products, select webhooks.

 	![URL subscription](https://github.com/anthonymiyoro/Bot-Builder-Site/blob/master/images/subscription.png "")